LeshaTat/local-di-example/README.md

 to support test-driven development and apply the principle of Inversion of Control (IoC).

 Our approach has several significant differences from the standard way of implementing DI:
+1. **Fixed Dependencies per Module:**
+In our approach, each module is instantiated with a single, fixed set of dependencies.
-1. **Single Dependency Injection per Module:** We do not allow injecting different dependencies for the same module.
+We do not support injecting different dependencies into the same module in different contexts.
 There are still other ways to make reusable objects, which we will discuss later.
 2. **Local Definition of Dependencies:** Injected dependencies are explicitly declared near the module that uses them, typically within the same file.
 3. **Module-Specific Test Generators:** Instead of using a global substitution mechanism, we suggest providing a test generator for each module that depends on injected dependencies.